RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 East Germany (G.D.R.) and the Cold War

 Hope, Ralph, The Grey Men: Pursuing the Stasi into the Present.
-(How most Stasi agents not only escaped justice but also continue to hinder public discussion of their crimes and commemoration of their victims.)
+Hope shows how most Stasi agents not only escaped justice but also continue, to this day, to hinder public discussion of their crimes and commemoration of their victims.

 Hoyer, Katja, Beyond the Wall.
 East Germany 1949-1990.
-A great overview, combining political and personal history.
-A bestseller in Great Britian, the book is highly controversial in Germany, because Hoyer supposedly paints a too positive picture of daily life in the GDR.
-I think the criticism is overblown and I view Hoyer’s book as the best English-language introduction to the history of East Germany.
+Hoyer provides a nice overview of the vanished German Democratic Republic, combining political and personal history (although Hoyer was only a child when the Wall fell, she comes from an East German family).
+The book was a bestseller in Great Britain , where she teaches, but remains controversial in Germany.
+German critics accuse Hoyer of painting a too positive picture of daily life in the GDR.
+I personally think the criticism is overblown.
+As far as I am concerned, her book is the best English-language introduction to the history of East Germany.

 Europe

 Applebaum Anne, Iron Curtain.
 The Crushing of Eastern Europe.
-How the Soviet Union liberated eastern Europe from Nazi Germany and then subjected it to a new form of tyranny.
+Applebaum recounts how the Soviet Union liberated eastern Europe from Nazi Germany, only to then subjected it to a new form of tyranny.

 Davies, Norman.
 Europe.
 A History.
 A panoramic history of the continent from the very beginning; contains some minor errors and outdated views, but still highly informative and one of the best overviews of the subject.